deicidedoom/Python_Red_List_v4/README.md

 An API Key is needed for the code to work, for more information you can check (https://api.iucnredlist.org/).

 Code works for Mediterranean and Global assessments for I am in a Mediterranean country.
 But it is possible to add other regional assessments.
 As such it is also possible to add other API functions too.
-In the future I'll also add a write excel function so the returns are imported to an excel file.

 This was a project homework for my class, anyone who likes to use can use and add improvements on it.